computacenter-de/tech-task-wp07/README.md

 When a new controller was created, it was recreated and should be accessible again.

-Generally we recommend to use the ldap integration and rbac features provided by CloudBees on the Operations Center level.
+Generally we recommend to use the LDAP or Azure Entra integration and RBAC features provided by CloudBees on the Operations Center level.
 This, together with the concept of providing preconfigured controllers to the single teams, will ensure a secure setup, minimize the impact of security issues inside a single controller and keep administrative configuration out of the reach of attackers as well as enforcing mandatory security and stability configurations over the whole system.

 ### Validate that the Jobs are Still Working
 #### Ensure all dummy jobs are functioning correctly after the security changes.